kmodric/KIKO3-SAP_Fiori_User_Administration/README.md

 <p>SAP S/4HANA 1909
 <p>SAP S/4HANA 2020
 <p>SAP S/4HANA 2022
-<p>If you tested os some other SAP system please let me know so I can update the list.
+<p>If you tested on some other SAP system please let me know so I can update the list.
 Thanks!
 <br/><br/>
 <h2>Short instruction for installation:</h2>